ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Gateway Resources might need to allow for the time it takes requests to arrive from the Client, with a time window that is large enough to allow for differences in clocks.
 Insufficient tolerance of time differences could result in valid requests being unnecessarily rejected.
+Beyond allowing for multiple round trip times -- to account for retransmission -- network delays are unlikely to be significant in determining the size of the window, unless all potential Clients are known to have excellent time-keeping.
+A specific window size might need to be determined experimentally.

 Oblivious Gateway Resources MUST NOT treat the time window as secret information.
 An attacker can actively probe with different values for the `Date`